THINGS TO DO IN TALKEETNA, AK

 DINING

-Microbrewery restaurant serving burgers, sandwiches, soups and salads, American entrees and seafood located in Downtown Talkeetna.
-Denali Brewing Company also offers wood-fired pizza and food truck guests at their brewery tasting room located on Mile 2 of the Talkeetna Spur road.
+Microbrewery restaurant serving burgers, sandwiches, soups, and salads, American entrees and seafood located Downtown Talkeetna.
+Denali Brewing Company also offers wood-fired pizza and food truck guests at their brewery tasting room located on mile 2 of the Talkeetna Spur Road.
 Growlers and packs available to-go at both locations.

-Bakery featuring pastries, desserts, artisan breads, and cafe serving light breakfast, soups, salads, sandwiches, and wood-fired pizza on Friday and Saturday nights.
-Vegan and gluten free options available.
-Located on mile 11 of the Talkeetna Spur road.
+Bakery featuring pastries, desserts, artisan breads, and café serving light breakfast, soups, salads, sandwiches, and wood-fired pizza, on Friday and Saturday nights.
+Vegan and gluten free option available.
+Located on mile 11 of the Talkeetna Spur Road.

 Latitude 62: (907) 733-2262 | 22687 Talkeetna Spur Road | latitude62.com

-Casual American restaurant serving breakfast, burgers, sandwiches, steaks, and seafood.
-Full service cocktail lounge and Prime Rib on Saturdays.
+Casual American Restaurant serving breakfast, burgers, sandwiches.
+Full-service cocktail lounge and prime rib on Saturdays.
+Daily Specials.

-Pizza, pasta, sandwiches, soups, salads, large outdoor seating space, and live music.
-Vegan and gluten free options available.
+Pizza, pasta, sandwiches, soups, salads, large, outdoor seating space, and live music.
+Vegan and Gluten Free available

 ACTIVITIES & TOURS